ahmedkheiri/CoSPLib/README.md

 # CSPLib User Guides (Version 0.1)

-## Overview

-The Conference Scheduler is an advanced tool designed to optimise the process of scheduling conferences in an autonomous, effortless, and fully automated manner.
-This tool uses Excel, which follows a specific template, to store input data and Python for the implementation of optimisation algorithms, ensuring that conference schedules are created efficiently and effectively.
-The primary goal is to provide a complete solution for scheduling conferences with minimal manual intervention.

 ## Citation

 If you use any materials, data, or software from this repository in your research or conference planning, please cite the relevant publications: